wagov-dtt/wa.gov.au_harvest-consultations/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/wagov-dtt/wa.gov.au_harvest-consultations)

 ## Developing locally
-The `justfile` in this repository has most useful commands:
+The `justfile` in this repository has most useful commands (run `just prereqs` and restart codespace/devcontainer before diving in to make sure all cli utilities are in place):

 ```bash
 $ just -l -u